Poupée de cire, poupée de son: Self–referentiality

 At a young age, France Gall was too naïve to understand the second meaning of the lyrics.
 She felt she was used by Gainsbourg throughout this period, most notably after the song "Les sucettes", which was literally about lollipops, but with multiple double entendres referring to oral sex.

 Poupée de son can also mean "doll of sound" or "song doll" – France Gall could be said to be the doll through which Gainsbourg channels his sounds.

 The song's reference to the doll under a "sun of blond hair", exactly like Gall's own, is one of the song's self–references.

 As Sylvie Simmons wrote in Serge Gainsbourg: A Fistful of Gitanes:

 "Poupée ... " was catchy, and on the surface pretty annoying – perfect Eurovision fodder, in other words – but closer examination revealed perspicacious lyrics about the ironies and incongruities inherent in baby–pop."

 In typical Gainsbourg fashion, the song is first of all self–referential in that it is written for a baby–pop performer to sing about herself—complete with reference to Gall singing beneath her "sun of blond hair" and double meanings clearly tying the song to Gall's own life situation: Singing songs created by adults and carrying themes purposefully introduced by those controlling adults which the young performer only partially understands.
 Gall herself is the "Poupée de cire, poupée de son" of the song's title.

 But the self–referentiality goes far beyond this.
 The writing of "Poupée" by Gainsbourg and its performance by Gall is itself an example of this very dynamic at work, and Gainsbourg knew that Gall, at her age, would understand the ramifications of this dynamic only partially, even at the same moment she was performing a song about it.
 In writing "Poupée", Gainsbourg is purposefully exploiting the very dynamic that is the subject of the song.

 It was this extra dimension, in part, that made the song interesting and attractive to audiences, helping catapult it to the top of the Eurovision contest.

-It was this same element that made Gainsbourg feel that this portion of his songwriting output was particularly groundbreaking and daring, yet simultaneously made Gall feel profoundly uncomfortable with this material—that she was being deliberately manipulated and exploited by the adults around her—particularly in retrospect as she matured.
+However, Gainsbourg felt that this portion of his songwriting output was particularly groundbreaking and daring, yet simultaneously made Gall feel profoundly uncomfortable with this material—that she was being deliberately manipulated and exploited by the adults around her—particularly in retrospect as she matured.

 In later years, Gall dissociated herself from the Eurovision Song Contest, and refused to discuss it in public or perform her winning song.